Last updated: 051111

 Lie & Lay

-"Lie" (lie lay, lain, lying) is an intransitive verb.
-"I like to lie in a hammock."
+"Lie" (lie, lay, lain, lying) is an intransitive verb and cannot take a direct object: "I like to lie in a hammock."

-"Lay" (lay, laid, laid, laying) is a transitive verb.
-"Please lay the book on the table."
+"Lay" (lay, laid, laid, laying) is a transitive verb and does take a direct object: "Please lay the book on the table."

-The difference is that simple, but confusion is caused by "lay" being both the present form of intransitive verb and the past form of the transitive one.
+The difference is that simple, but confusion is caused by "lay" being both the present form of transitive verb and the past form of the intransitive one.

 Don't lie in the water.Don't lay the book in the water.